PRE CRUISE - DISCOVER DENALI

 Gratuities for tour director and motor coach driver, personal expenses, and any meals not listed above.

-HOTELS & LODGES
+HOTELS AND LODGES

 The best available hotels and lodges in Alaska are used throughout the land program.
 They are comfortable and rustic.
 Guests accustomed to the level of services at an international five-star hotel will find that the same services are not available in Alaska.
 Due to peak season in Alaska from May through September, it may be difficult to change rooms during the hotel stay as all hotels have very high occupancy.
 Hotels are subject to change.